mbrezu/Shovel/WebGuessNumber.md

 for the other meaning of the 'persistent' (see for instance [Wikipedia's *Persistent data structure* article](https://en.wikipedia.org/wiki/Persistent_data_structure)).
 These are versioned sessions (mmm... time travel).
-In real applications we have to account for state outside the sessions (emails sent, products bought etc.) - so versioning will probably break down for 'outside state' and there's a need to compesate (show the user a list of recently bought products so they don't buy something twice something by mistake), but this still looks like a nice approach.
+In real applications we have to account for state outside the sessions (launched missiles, sent emails, purchased products etc.) - so versioning will probably break down for 'outside state' and there's a need to compesate (show the user a list of recently bought products so they don't buy something twice by mistake).

 Of course more sessions mean more disk space.
 For our toy application this doesn't really matter - in a real application we'd have to delete